 The main reason why students would choose early decision over early action or regular decision is because students have a better chance of being admitted under early decision.
 This is true especially of competitive schools.

 At one time, the use of early decision was criticized since it meant that students who needed to know their financial aid award couldn’t apply early decision.
-Thus, early decision tended to benefit students from wealthier families while reducing the changes for admission for poorer students.
+Thus, early decision tended to benefit students from wealthier families while reducing the chances for admission for poorer students.
 Consequently, many schools dropped their early decision option.
-However, recently some universities have added the option back to their admission process.
+However, recently some universities have added the option back to their admission process but with some modifications.

-Applying early action generally doesn’t have any admission benefits.
+Applying early action generally doesn’t have any admissions benefits.
 However, often students must apply early action to receive consideration for all institutional scholarships and grants.
+Furthermore, since students still don’t have to accept until May 1st, they will have plenty of time to compare merit scholarships and financial aid awards.
 Also, some colleges waive application fees for students who apply early action.

 Why wouldn’t someone apply early action if she had the option?
 A student who needs her senior fall semester grades and activities to strengthen her application might wait to apply regular decision.